Sewdn/meteor-collection-behaviours/README.md

 Adds the timestampable behaviour.

-Every document that gets inserted into the collection, will have a createdAt timestamp added to it.
+Every document inserted into the collection, will have a createdAt timestamp added to it.
 Every document of the collection that is being updated, will have a updatedAt timestamp added to it (or updated).

 ```javascript